sorayacaixeiro/Scaixeiro.github.io/vacancy.md

 While open calls for opportunities can be found below, there are also numerous possibilities for self-funded scholarships and early-career PhD holders to seek funding to join my research group.
 I am dedicated to supporting their applications, so please feel free to contact me without hesitation.

 # Master student positions
-There are many avaliable project whihc can be tailored to students interests!
+There are many avaliable projects which can be tailored to students interests, get in touch!

 # PhD positions